JpEncausse/SARAH-Documentation/markdown/en/getting_started.md

 ; but if, for some reasons, you need to define the voice, then use this parameter ; voice=Voice Text to Speech

-; Speaker output (ID separeted by "," -- use "all" for all your speakers) ; It's an ID.
+; Speaker output (ID separated by "," -- use "all" for all your speakers) ; It's an ID.
 The default one is 0, that is the current default speaker ; if you want to use another speaker, or use several of them, you can do it with the below parameter speaker=0